 3. Free or Low-Cost Music From New Artists

-Amazon editors select a number of albums they think are likely to be big this year.
-Current selections include Royal Blood, ODESZA, The 1975, KONGOS and more.
+Amazon editors select a number of albums they think are likely to be big this year, and you can find them here.

-If you’re an Amazon Prime member (or enjoying a 30-day free trial), you can score these albums for free.
+If you’re an Amazon Prime member (including with a 30-day free trial), you can score these albums for free.
 Otherwise, you can get them at a special discount from their regular price.

 4. Free Movies and TV Shows